 Halloween is just around the corner, and while we know you’re spending extra time helping your kids select the perfect costume for their trick or treating adventure, Home Telecom just wants to remind you that safety is paramount on this candy-filled holiday.
-Here are some must-read safety tips to keep you and your loved ones safe this Halloween.
+Here are some must-read safety tips on Halloween to keep you and your loved ones safe this holiday season.

 - Always use traffic signals and crosswalks when crossing the streets.
 If none are available, always cross the street at the corners.